-Many people who work in the industry are either self-employed and manage their own hours, or work on contracts of a year or less.
-This means a creative career could be a great choice if you’re entrepreneurial, love networking, enjoy promoting your self and your abilities and value flexibility in your work life.
+Many people who work in the creative industry are either self-employed and manage their own hours or work on a contractual basis.
+This means a creative career could be a great choice if you’re an entrepreneur, value flexibility in your work life, love networking, and enjoy promoting yourself and your abilities.